rjpass/windows-development/README.md

 After this finishes, reboot your machine.

-This will not install `docker` or `netbeans`.
+This will not install `docker`, `slack`, or `netbeans`.
 It will also not install the unlimited strength policy jars.
 You will need to install them manually.

 You will also need to update the system PATH to include `%ANT_HOME%\bin`.